 MINI Countryman hybrid insurance group

-Sitting in insurance group 26, the Cooper S E is the most expensive Countryman (aside from the range-topping JCW model) to insure.
-However, it’s only one group higher than the other Cooper S models, so it’s not too bad by MINI standards.
+Sitting in insurance group 27, the Cooper S E is the most expensive Countryman (aside from the range-topping JCW model) to insure.
+However, it’s only a group or two higher than the other Cooper S models, so it’s not too bad by MINI standards.
 However, it does look pretty costly when you see that no plug-in versions of the Kia Niro or Hyundai Ioniq sit higher than group 13.

 That’s pretty much par for the course these days, but it’s not hard to find companies that provide longer cover on their hybrids.
 Kia, Hyundai and Toyota, for example, offer at least five years’ cover.